felipedeamonteiro/splitc_test/README.md

-# Getting Started With The Challenge
+# Getting Started With The Challenge Response

 ### 1. `yarn`
 Install the project and it's dependencies.